Windows Certificate Requirements

 When using user certificates Windows will not send the subject DN (Distinguished

 first identity below).
-If no matching SAN (subjectAltName
+If no matching SAN (subjectAltName) is contained

 in the certificate, strongSwan will reject it because it can’t confirm the client